magnific0/wondershaper/README.md

     ./wondershaper -a wlp4s0 -u 4096 -d 8192

-If you get messages telling you that ```RTNETLINK answers: Operation not permitted``` your user account does not have sufficient priviliges.
+If you get messages telling you that ```RTNETLINK answers: Operation not permitted``` your user account does not have sufficient privileges.
 In that case try:

     sudo ./wondershaper -a wlp4s0 -u 4096 -d 8192